 Stop 3 – Bodega Maestrazgo

-Mixing up our Barcelona tapas and wine experience, Kerr next led us on a seven-minute walk to Bodega Maestrazgo, a combination wine shop and neighborhood tapas bar.
-Locals spilled onto the sidewalk as we arrived, but that was no problem since Kerr had reserved a table for us next to an impressive row of wine barrels.
+Mixing up our Barcelona tapas and wine experience, we took a seven-minute walk to Bodega Maestrazgo, a combination wine shop and neighborhood tapas bar.
+Locals spilled onto the sidewalk as we arrived, but we headed straight to a reserved a table next to an impressive row of wine barrels.
 Not for show, these wine barrels were filled with inexpensive local wines.

-Kerr spared no time in hooking us up with glasses of Vi Negre and Ribera del Duero table wine that he tapped straight from the nearby barrels.
-We mentioned that the wine was inexpensive.
-We should also mention that it was good.
+We proceeded to drink glasses of Vi Negre and Ribera del Duero table wine tapped straight from the nearby barrels.
+The wine was both inexpensive and good.
 Had it not been our last night in Barcelona, we would have bought some to drink later in our hotel room.

 Bodega Maestrazgo is located at Carrer de Sant Pere Més Baix, 90, 08003 Barcelona, Spain.